Escape attempts and victims of the inner German border: Order to fire

 The Schießbefehl was, not surprisingly, very controversial in the West and was singled out for criticism by the West Germans.
 The West German authorities established a "Central Recording Office" to record details of deaths on the border, with the ultimate aim of prosecuting the offenders.
 This significantly discomfited the East German authorities, who repeatedly but unsuccessfully demanded the office's closure.
 The GDR authorities occasionally suspended the Schießbefehl on occasions when it would have been politically inconvenient to have to explain dead refugees, such as during a visit to the GDR by the French foreign minister in 1985.
 It was also a problem for many of the East German border guards and was the motivating factor behind a number of escapes, when guards facing a crisis of confidence defected because of their unwillingness to shoot fellow citizens.

 Deaths on the border

 It is not known how many people died on the inner German border or who they were, as East Germany treated such information as a closely guarded secret.
-But numbers have risen steadily since unification, as evidence has been gathered from East German records.
+Confirmed fatality numbers have risen steadily since unification, as evidence has been gathered from East German records.
 Current unofficial estimates put the figure at up to 1,100 people, though officially released figures give a lower count for the death toll before and after the Berlin Wall was built.